-Solar PV System Information Icon Valid Values and Unit Panel Brand / Type Solar Panel Brand / Type is currently used for informational purposes.
-Not Applicable Solar Panel Rated Efficiency Solar Panel Rated Efficiency is the rate efficiency on of the solar panels on the panel specification document/installer literature 0 % to 100 % Inverter Type Inverter technology type: Microinverter, String, or String with Optimizers Not Applicable System Size Total rated capacity of the solar photovoltaic system W {dc} (any value) Estimated Annual Production Estimated annual production in the initial year of operation. kWh (any value) Panel lifetime Panel lifetime is the expected service life of the solar panels.
+Solar PV System Information Icon Valid Values and Unit System Description System Description is how the system will be described on the results page and in the results report and is only used for informational purposes.
+Not Applicable Rated Efficiency of Solar Panels Rated Efficiency of Solar Panels is the rate efficiency on of the solar panels on the panel specification document/installer literature 10 % to 30 % Inverter Type Inverter technology type: Microinverter, String, or String with Optimizers Not Applicable Total System Size Total System Size is the rated capacity of the solar photovoltaic system W {dc} (any value) Estimated Annual Production Estimated annual production in the initial year of operation. kWh (any value) Panel lifetime Panel lifetime is the expected service life of the solar panels.
 1 Year to 40 Years Inverter lifetime Inverter lifetime is the expected service life of the inverters.
 1 Year to 40 Years Degradation rate Degradation Rate is the rate at which the solar production decreases each year.
 Default is 0.5%.
 0 % to 100 %